Login Username: Password: Forgot Username? | Forgot Password?

 A USPTA Pro I, PTR ‘Professional’, and former South Carolina USPTA Pro of the Year, Job has a grasp of the game, teaching ability and sense of humor, that put him in the elite of tennis professionals.
 In addition to his role on the court, Job manages the staff of Sea Pines Teaching Professionals.
 Under Job’s influence and direction the Sea Pines Racquet Club is rated #7 in the country and #2 for ‘instruction’ by Tennis Magazine.

 Job started as the Head Tennis Professional in 1991, and has been the Director of Tennis at the Sea Pines Resort since 1999.
+Job also is the head coach of the Hilton Head Prepatory School's girls tennis team.
 He and his wife Jolyn have three children (Justin, Jarryd, and Jaclyn), all born and raised on Hilton Head Island, SC.

 Josh Myers